 - It uses standard cables and levers (mechanical and hybrid disc brake)

 I recommend : Hybrid Disc Brakes like Juin Tech M1 that are great for travelling : Hydraulic tank is on the brake, with very low maintenance (mineral oil will have to be changed after 10 years) avalaible See our website to know more about it :)

 - You have to put protections the discs when you carry your bike in plane, train (long trip : take a spare disc) or coaches.

 Full hydraulic system / including Magura Rim Brakes

 – In case of failure (most of the time a broken lever) parts are harder to find than they are with the common V-Brakes.

 Traveling with hydraulic dis brakes, you’ll chose models that are easy to bleed (Shimano) and that are using mineral oil.

 Mineral oil can stay for years in the breaks.

 DOT oil, efficient for cars isn’t for trekking bicycles brakes, it need to be serviced more often (small tanks, moisture absorption caracteristics.)

-These frame-kits are know as “swiss knife” traveling bicycles, they can handle both brake systems : brake pad and disc brake.
+This frame kit is know as “swiss knife” of traveling bicycles, it can handle both brake systems (maximal tires size up to 2.0 inches) : brake pad and disc brake.